tektoncd/community/teps/0060-remote-resource-resolution.md

 ### Sync Task and Pipeline objects directly into the cluster

-Rather than using an intermediary data format like `ResourceRequest` objects Resolvers could instead simply pull Tasks and Pipelines out of places like Git repos and `kubectl apply` them to the cluster.
+Rather than using an intermediary data format like `ResolutionRequest` objects Resolvers could instead simply pull Tasks and Pipelines out of places like Git repos and `kubectl apply` them to the cluster.
 This would avoid any question of performance impact related to CRDs and would